ibm-cloud-docs/power-iaas/cloud-regions.md

 [^5]: This is a single data center for the location.
 [^8]: For more information about the IBM Cloud regions that support VPC, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region&interface=cli){: external}.

+If you plan to create an application that uses both VPC and {{site.data.keyword.powerSys_notm}}, review the zone mapping of your account.
+For example, create your VPC resources first, and then use the zone mapping to identify the universal zone for the VPC resources.
+This approach allows you to create the classic infrastructure resources in the same physical location.
+Classic infrastructure and IBM® Power® Virtual Server identify service locations by data center, while VPC identifies physical locations by universal zone name.
+{: tip}